Brandon Mull

-Brandon Mull is an American author best known for his children's fantasy series, Fablehaven, as well as Dragonwatch, The Candy Shop War, the Beyonders trilogy, and the Five Kingdoms series.
+Brandon Mull (born November 8, 1974) is an American author best known for his children's fantasy series, Fablehaven, as well as Dragonwatch, The Candy Shop War, the Beyonders trilogy, and the Five Kingdoms series.
 He also began the Spirit Animals series.

 In June of 2020, Mull married Erlyn Madsen.
 Together, they have a total of eleven children, with four from his previous marriage and seven from hers.

 He is inspired by J. R. R. Tolkien, C. S. Lewis, and J. K. Rowling.

 Education and early work

 Brandon Mull went to Mt.
-Diablo Elementary School in Clayton, California, United States.
+Diablo Elementary School in Clayton, California.
 Mull then attended Pine Hollow Middle School as a student, and then attended Clayton Valley.
-He currently lives in Alpine, Utah and is a graduate of Brigham Young University in Utah.
+He currently lives in Alpine, Utah, and is a graduate of Brigham Young University in Utah.
 While at BYU Mull led the sketch comedy group Divine Comedy.
-Mull served a two-year mission for the Church of Jesus Christ of Latter-day Saints in Chile.
+Mull served a two-year mission for The Church of Jesus Christ of Latter-day Saints in Chile.

 As a child, Mull was known for a strong imagination.
-He would sometimes spend hours in his bedroom, without toys just imagining and acting out stories that were in his head.
+He would sometimes spend hours in his bedroom, without toys, just imagining and acting out stories that were in his head.
 In school, his constant day dreaming sometimes irritated teachers while others encouraged his imagination.

 Career

 Mull has worked as a comedian, a filing clerk, a patio installer, a movie promoter, a copywriter, and briefly as a chicken stacker.

-Mull's first attempt at publishing a novel failed and was never published.
+Mull's first novel was unsuccessful and remains unpublished.
 The failure led him to a job working as a marketer for the film Saints and Soldiers.
 It wasn't until after the film company he worked for was acquired by a publishing company that Mull successfully published his first novel, Fablehaven.

-Fablehaven is currently optioned by Schaffer Studios.
+In 2013, Fablehaven was optioned by Schaffer Studios for possible film or television adaptation.